leotiger/lingua-forge/COMPETITIVE-ANALYSIS.md

 ### Distribution — self-hosted, not on WordPress.org

 Polylang, TranslatePress, and Weglot's connector are all listed in the WordPress.org plugin directory; Lingua Forge is **not** — the name was rejected for the directory, so distribution is self-hosted via the built-in update checker.
 For technical operators this is a non-issue (download, install, auto-update).
-For non-technical buyers who discover and trust plugins through the in-dashboard directory and its review counts, the absence of a .org listing is a real discovery and trust disadvantage that the feature set does not offset.
+For less technical users who discover and trust plugins through the in-dashboard directory — searching, installing in one click, and reading the review counts and active-install figures — the absence of a .org listing is a real discovery and reach disadvantage that the feature set does not offset.
 This is an honest gap, not a technical limitation.

 ---